catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

   The default username for all compute instances created by the cloud orchestration service (Heat) is "ec2-user".
-This is done to retain compatibility with Amazon AWS CloudFormation.
+This is done to retain compatibility with the AWS CloudFormation service.

 .. code-block:: yaml